What is an Account?

 Every account is identified by a 32-byte address, which is a public key.
 There are two ways accounts get their addresses:- Keypair-derived accounts: You can think of these as being accounts that can be logged into.
 They are generated from a cryptographic keypair, which consists of a private and public key, where anyone with the private key can prove their identity, which can be verified with the public key.

-- Program-derived addresses (PDAs): These are addresses derived from a program’s address and a seed.
-These accounts have no private key—only the program can sign for them.
+- Program-derived addresses (PDAs): These are addresses derived from a programโs address and a seed.
+These accounts have no private key.
+The owning program can authorize how they are used during invocation, and can mutate their data.

 Ownership